Brazil 14 min

 The dangers of contractor misclassification in Brazil

-As we’ve mentioned, independent contractors are classified differently to employees.
+As we’ve mentioned, independent contractors are classified differently from employees.
 Many of the protections and benefits employees enjoy do not typically apply to contractors.

 As an independent contractor, you can work with your clients to ensure this doesn’t happen.
 Discuss your role and responsibilities with them, and review the working arrangement regularly.